 The task of managing the debt is implemented through a government agency, called Agência de Gestão da Tesouraria e da Dívida Pública, which translates to Portuguese Treasury and Debt Management Agency.
 The Agency uses the abbreviation “IGCP, E.P.E.” to describe itself.

 The remit of the IGCP, E.P.E. doesn’t just extend to raising loans.
 The agency also has to think of ways of reducing the cost of Portugal’s national debt.

-Wherever possible, the Agency also engages in bond buybacks and replaces the debt that they represented with new commercial bonds at a lower interest rates.
-These higher rate bonds that are being retired are those held by various EU assistance funds and the ECB.
-So the Agency is gradually replacing the debt held by supranational institutions with bonds held by traders.
+The higher rate bonds that are being retired are those held by various EU assistance funds and the ECB.
+So the IGCP, E.P.E is gradually replacing the debt held by supranational institutions with bonds held by investors.

 The secondary market for public debt in Portugal is called the Mercado Especial de Dívida Pública (MEDIP).
 This market is based in Lisbon, but it is an electronic platform, so those who buy and sell on the market can be located anywhere in the world.